Harisyam/FirestoreDocument-Android/README.md

 When opening the app, the result that you'll see is the size of `my_task_id` document that is set to a `TextView`:

 ![App Screenshot](app_screenshot.png).

+Note: All documents size returned by this library are in bytes, the example above shows 147 bytes